 Back in 2013, Porter had placed an order for 30 Bombardier CS100 aircraft (now known as the Airbus A220-100).
 The order had been conditional on the government changing rules to allow jets at Billy Bishop Airport, but that never ended up happening.

-Clearly Porter still sees value in flying jets, even if the model will have to be a bit different than hoped for back in 2013.
+Clearly Porter still sees value in flying jets, even if the model is different than hoped for back in 2013.

 Why would Porter order the E195-E2 over the A220-100, though?
 That probably comes down to the airline being able to secure E195-E2 delivery slots as early as next year, while more lead time would be needed for the A220-100.
 I imagine the airline also got a great deal, given the state of the airline industry.

-Reports suggest that Porter Airlines has placed an order for 30 Embraer E195-E2 jets.
-The boutique Toronto-based airline would allegedly use these planes to launch operations out of Pearson Airport, in addition to the carrier’s current operations out of Billy Bishop Airport.
+Porter Airlines has placed an order for up to 80 Embraer E195-E2 jets.
+The boutique Toronto-based airline will use these planes to not only launch operations out of Toronto Pearson Airport, but also out of Halifax, Montreal, and Ottawa.

-It’s going to be interesting to see how this unfolds.
-This all gets even more interesting when you consider that Connect Airlines is a new carrier that essentially intends to replicate Porter’s business model at Billy Bishop Airport.
+This is great news for Canadian consumers, and bad news for Air Canada.
+It’s going to be fascinating to see how this unfolds.
+This all gets even more interesting when you consider that Connect Airlines is a new carrier that essentially intends to replicate Porter’s existing business model at Billy Bishop Airport.